zhixuanli/segmentation-paper-reading-notes/paper-reading-notes/03-A-MCG network.md

 </div>

 2. Multi level merging is common, but useful here.
 3. Channel attention is not very helpful, and sometime will decrease the performance.
-But spatial attention is benifitial here.
+But spatial attention is beneficial here.

 ### 5. Disadvantages (self-summary rather than the author's)
 Some naive thoughts:

 1. When comparing with OSLSM and co-FCN, the backbone is different.
 VGG is used for OSLSM and co-FCN but ResNet101 is used for A-MCG.
 As far as we know, ResNet101 is much better than VGG.
-And the baseline is ResNet101-FCN, it's structure is too simple.
+And the baseline is ResNet101-FCN, its structure is too simple.
 Actually using ResNet101 pretrained on ImageNet to be the backbone of OSLSM and co-FCN, and let them be the baselines, may be a fairer comparison.
 2. The A-MCG network looks too complicated for imposing of so much techniques.